UCL/MPHY0026/doc/calibration/introduction.rst

 Calibration processes can be grouped as follows:

-* **Pivot calibration**: Finds the transformation between a tracking system and the tip of a tool.
+* **Pivot calibration**: Finds the transformation between a tracking system and the tip of a tool using a stationary point.
+* **Template-based tool calibration**: Finds the transformation between a tracking system and the tip of a tool using a rigid template.
 * **Hand-eye calibration**: Finds the transformation between a tracking system and a camera.
 * **Intrinsic camera parameters calibration**: Finds the intrinsic camera parameters.

 The next sections describe the details of these calibration processes.